 “I’m born-again, serve in my church, and work a job.
 What else do I need to get married?”

-Being born again is not a plane ticket to the land of the married.
+Sorry, being born again, and attending church, is not a plane ticket to the land of the married.
 Age alone is not a qualification for marriage.
-You can be 40 and still a baby, still very childish, indisciplined, living a focus-less life that’s unattractive to most men…
+You can be 40 and still a baby, still very childish, indisciplined, living a focus-less life that’s unattractive to the opposite sex.

 Marriage preparation takes spiritual, emotional, psychological, and financial planning.
-A deficiency in one or more of these areas can cause you to remain single for much longer.
-Men who are serious about marriage will not want to settle with an immature lady.
+A deficiency in one or more of these areas can be the reason why you’re still single.

 They say beauty lies in the eyes of the beholder.
 Very true.
-However, you can possess a ‘beauty’ that is ugly to most beholders and can cause you to remain single.
+However, you can possess a ‘beauty’ that is ugly to most beholders and it can be the reason why you’re still single.

 Another area of beauty to highlight is psychological beauty.
-You may look as humble as a dove, walk like a snail that hurts no one.
-Still, if you have issues with low self-esteem, feelings of inferiority, and depression, it will show up in your relationships.
+You may be physically attractive, but if you have issues with low self-esteem, feelings of inferiority, and depression, it will show up in your relationships.

 You must seek wholeness before you go into a romantic relationship.
 Every relationship, including the godliest, has challenges.
 If you’re not psychologically stable, your hidden issues will rise to the top and potentially ruin your relationship before it blossoms.

-Different men are attracted by different things.
-As much as you should not pretend to be someone you’re not, do a self-evaluation, from the spiritual to the physical to the psychological.
-Work on those areas that need improvement.
+Different men and women are attracted by different things.
+As much as you should not pretend to be someone you’re not.
+Evaluate yourself, from the spiritual to the physical to the psychological, then ork on those areas that need improvement.

 That’s why some desperate women never lack who to date and sleep with, but can’t get a man to commit to them in marriage.